-Subject: Service Animals Number: 01-215 Issued by: President and Chief Executive Officer Page: Original Issue: Revised: 5 of 7 2019.12 2022.02
+Issued by: President and Chief Executive Officer Page: 5 of 7 Original Issue: 2019.12

+Revised: 2022.02

 2.3 Safety

 2.3.1 If anyone sustains an injury from a service animal, a safe reporting event must be completed detailing the name of the injured, circumstances and nature of injury.
 For staff or volunteers, incidents/events must be reported to their supervisor/manager immediately.
 The event/ incident must be reported in the safe reporting system and follow up with Occupational Health and Safety if first aid or follow up is required.
 Occupational Health and Safety will assess the individual to determine need to provide prophylactic treatment and report to public health unit.